Yoast/Yoast-SEO-for-TYPO3/Documentation/Introduction/Index.rst

 Introduction
 ============

-.. only:: html

 Read about "*yoast_seo*" and the support options in this chapter.

 .. toctree::
    :maxdepth: 5
    :titlesonly:

    About/Index
    Support/Index